Galpharm Hayfever and Allergy Relief

 dose adjustment is recommended (see Patients with moderate to severe renal impairment above).

-Hypersensitivity to the active substance, to any of the excipients, to hydroxyzine or to any piperazine derivatives.
+History of hypersensitivity to any of the constituents of the formulation, to hydroxyzine or to any piperazine derivatives.

 Patients with severe renal impairment at less than 10 ml/min creatinine clearance.